ganbuan/CyberNotebook/README.md

 4. Block the suspicious IP.

 ## Firewalls
-A <i>firewall</i> inspects a network/device's incoming and outgoing traffic, which then allows or denies based on specific rules.
+A *firewall* inspects a network/device's incoming and outgoing traffic, which then allows or denies based on specific rules.

 Firewalls can be cateogrised into different types:
 + Stateful - determines the behaviour of a device based on the entire connection; filters the data based on predetermined rules, without considering the state of previous connections; operates at OSI layer 3 and 4